Flu Prevention Tips

 This year, more than ever, it’s important to stay home if you suspect you’re sick to help prevent exposing others.

-The CDC says “Clean Hands Save Lives.”
-This simple practice is one of the most effective ways to reduce the spread of sickness-causing germs.
-This flu season, make sure you’re handwashing effectively to help keep yourself and others safe from the flu.
+Kids love to do a quick splash of water and get back to the fun they were having.
+But teaching them to REALLY wash their hands can make a big difference because this simple practice is one of the most effective ways to reduce the spread of sickness-causing germs.
+This flu season, make sure you’re showing them how to handwash effectively to help keep themselves, your whole family, and others safe from the flu.
 The CDC’s SNAP toolkit has a lot of great information, with the goal of reducing school absenteeism by promoting clean hands.
 How cool is that?

 Physical health isn’t the only thing that matters, and in times like these, it’s more important than ever to manage our stress and anxiety to keep our immune systems healthy.
+Flu season can add a whole new layer of stress to family life, with missed school days wrecking the fragile balance between work productivity and parenting!
 Reducing stress can boost your immune system to augment the immune response, which can help you prevent the flu as well as fight symptoms and recover quickly if you do become sick.

 Meditation, yoga and gratitude journals are great places to start when figuring out how to reduce stress in your life.